srijs/node-arbitrator/README.md

-Arbitator
+Arbitrator
 =========

 Generative property testing for JavaScript.

-`arbitator` is a library for generative testing of program properties, ala QuickCheck.
+`arbitrator` is a library for generative testing of program properties, ala QuickCheck.

 By providing a specification of the JavaScript program in the form of